 .. lists all available packages that match 'foo*'.
 The single quotes will keep your shell from expanding the globs.

 The following are the ways which you can invoke yum in clean mode.
 Note that "all files" in the commands below means "all files in currently enabled repositories".
 If you want to also clean any (temporarily) disabled repositories you need to use --enablerepo='*' option.

 yum clean expire-cache

-Eliminate the local data saying when the metadata and mirrorlists were downloaded for each repo.
-This means yum will revalidate the cache for each repo. next time it is used.
-However if the cache is still valid, nothing significant was deleted.
+Eliminate the local data saying when the metadata and mirrorlists were downloaded for each repository, which means yum will revalidate the cache for each repository next time it is used.
+However, if the cache is still valid, nothing significant was deleted.

 yum clean packages